By Gary Boyer

 If you walk into the apartment Dylan shares with Chris and another former trader, you’d think they were just a bunch of recent college graduates with a tenuous hold on the first rung of the economic ladder.

 Despite having a bank account bigger than the 401(k)s of most 50-somethings, Chris just bought his first car last December — a black Cadillac CTS.
 Dylan motors around West Palm in a blue 2003 Jaguar sedan with 100,000 miles on it that he bought for $7,000 in poker-

 winnings when he still had no paycheck.
 They spend almost nothing on flashy electronics or clothes (Dylan is not too proud to wear hand-me-downs from his colleagues).
 And while they’ve been known to blow a few hundred bucks on a celebratory meal or night of hard drinking, or a golfing weekend at Hilton Head, most of their earnings go into their “banks” or is stashed away for the inevitable drought in trading profits.

 “The reason why there aren’t older guys in the office is that of the stress,” Dylan says.
 “I can see even now that you can get burned out after doing it for five, 10 years.
-There are nights you can’t sleep because you’re so exposed, or you lie there thinking about the big jobs number that is coming out tomorrow and you know you’re either going to earn $50,000 or lose $50,000, but you don’t know which.”
+There are sleepless nights because you’re so exposed.
+You lie there, thinking about the big job numbers that is coming out tomorrow and you know you’re either going to earn $50,000 or lose $50,000 completely”

-Under stress, a trader is apt to become too cautious or too comfortable with one trading strategy — and before long he’s caught in one of those self-
+Under stress, a trader is apt to become too cautious or too comfortable with one trading strategy — and it’s not long when he’s caught in one of those self-

 reinforcing downward spirals of declining income, declining confidence, and declining risk tolerance.